matbowrs/matbowrs/README.md

 ### Hey there, I'm Matthew

 ## I'm a Student, Developer and Polyglot (not just in programming)!
-- 🔭 I’m currently working on my final CS project for university
+- 🔭 I’m currently working on: Risk Assessment Tool for MagMutual Insurance
 - 🌱 I’m currently learning React, Go and more about RESTful APIs
 - ⚡ Fun fact: I speak English, French and Russian and I love rock climbing